Pyr-000/YetAnotherStableDiffusion/README.md

 # Yet Another StableDiffusion Implementation
 Stable Diffusion script(s) based on huggingface diffusers.
 Comes with extra configurability and some bonus features, a single script for accessing every functionality, and example code for a discord bot demonstrating how it can be imported in other scripts.
+Extra scripts for model acquisition or conversion (converting from monolithic single-file models to diffusers files) are also included.
 ## Recent changes to requirements
 - Updating `diffusers`, `transformers`, `huggingface-hub`, `accelerate`, `pytorch` and `xformers` (if installed) is generally recommended.
 - Upgrading Python from older versions to Python 3.9 is now required.